teamscanworks/cw-contracts-registry/README.md

 Smart contract verification is key to ensure users are running or executing the correct contract.
 We believe that an open-source, open-data repository should exist to democratize information access and improve the safety of the Cosmos ecosystem.
 For an introduction to smart contract verification, please visit the CosmWasm [docs](https://docs.cosmwasm.com/docs/1.0/smart-contracts/verify).

-A schema file containing the recommended metadata structure can be found at `contracts.schema.json` in the root directory.
-Schemas are still undergoing revision.
-Optional fields may be added beyond what is contained in the schema files.

 The CosmWasm Contracts Registry is heavily inspired by the Cosmos Chain Registry and aims to follow its structure and workflow.
 You can find more about the Cosmos Chain Registry in its github [repository](https://github.com/cosmos/chain-registry).

 ## Web Endpoints